dan-fritchman/Thesis/content.md

 * 2. _Programmed custom_ systems, notably including BAG, which instead expose an elaborate API to directly manipulate _layout content_.
 The essence of such systems is to replace the conventionally graphical interations - adding a polygon to a layout, setting a parameter, invoking a simulation - with API calls.

 None of these projects nor their underlying methods have broken through to widespread adoption.

+This thesis doesn't have the answer.
+It catalogues what I believe are valuable contributions to the technology of producing circuits, particularly custom and analog ones, including their physical layouts.
+And it attempts to point out a number of what I believe have been dead ends.
+One sub-thesis is that many such projects suffer from insisting on attempting to reinvent the entirety of our industry, each and every time over.
+I fear this work has not entirely avoided this trap.
+One virtue, as defined by its author, is the underlying work's modularity.
+While I am deeply grateful for all of this work's collaborators both inside and outside of UC Berkeley, the sheer effort involved pales in comparison to the 75 year history of the IC and EDA industries, or even their analog sub-fields.
+This modularity goal has proven valuable for the several research, corporate, and start-up users who bravely enjoined their fate to this work, while it was still on the runway.
+Many have picked up this effort's pieces; to my knowledge, no two have adopted the same set.

+A further sub-thesis: making the next rounds of progress will require taking a few steps back.
+Particularly, several long-worn ideas need a rethink.
+We will cover:

+- The core data model used to represent IC design content, commonly referred to as the *design database*, and VLSIR's cloud-era substitute
+- The primary design-entry mechanisms for custom and analog circuits.
+For most of their history these have been pictures.
+This thesis argues for, and introduces methods to, make them better with code instead.
+- A re-do of those graphical pictures, for the (smaller number of) cases where we agree they provide value.
+Emphasis is placed on *portability* and *sharing*.
+- A survey of both historical research attempts to, and first-person software attempts to, rethink the custom layout process.
+Several are tried here to varying effect.
+My primary answer to what works best remains "it depends".
+- An introduction to "ML for X", where "X" becomes circuits.
+What does it require for machine learning techniques to make real contributions to the production of circuits, layouts, or the software that aids them?

 # IC Design Databases